University of Western Greece

-The University of Western Greece was a three-campus university in West Greece.
-It was founded in 2009 in Agrinio, and is the newest university in Greece.
+The University of Western Greece is a three-campus university located in West Greece.
+It was founded in 2009 in Agrinio.
 In September 2009, the University of Western Greece absorbed three departments that had previously formed part of the University of Ioannina.
-In April 2013 it was absorbed by the University of Patras.The language of instruction is Greek, although there are programs in foreign languages and courses for international students which are carried out in English, French, German, and Italian.
+In June 2013, it was absorbed by the University of Patras.
+The language of instruction is Greek, although there are programs in foreign languages and courses for international students which are carried out in English, French, German, and Italian.